ActiDoo/clusterrebootd/docs/CI_PIPELINE.md

 - Layer containerised smoke tests that install the produced packages inside representative distributions to validate maintainer scripts and service wiring.
-- Extend release automation to publish artefacts and provenance to GitHub Releases, wiring in cosign attestations once production signing keys are available.
+- Extend the release workflow to publish SLSA/Sigstore provenance alongside the existing SBOMs once production signing keys are wired in.
 - Integrate integration tests against the dev-container etcd instance to cover lock acquisition and health gate behaviour.